tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:
 - github #164: adding 2 extra image slots for books
 - The code for fetching images was rewritten.
 This finally fixes the issues with OpenLibrary.
-- DatabazeKnihSearchEngine parser updated for all site changes -
+- DatabazeKnihSearchEngine & BOL parsers updated for site changes -

 FIXES: